Welcome to Pontefract

 Explore the town centre, discover hidden treasures at independent boutiques, browse the colourful stalls of the bustling market and enjoy afternoon tea with a warm Yorkshire welcome at a local cafe.

 Head to Pontefract Castle and see the multi-million pound conservation project in action.
-Watch experts carefully preserve the ruins of the castle and see for yourself how the 19th century blacksmith's workshop has been transformed into a stunning Visitor Centre, including cafe, gift shop and learning zone - opening this autumn.
+Watch experts carefully preserve the ruins of the castle and see for yourself how the 19th century blacksmith's workshop has been transformed into a stunning Visitor Centre, including cafe, gift shop and learning zone - opening next year.

 So what are you waiting for?
 Start planning your visit...